MENTAL HEALTH GUIDE

 Having a daily schedule can be helpful to remember what needs to get done and to stay on task.
 Many children and teens use a visual schedule or daily planner and then “check off” each task after completing it.
 This can help you feel more accomplished.

-Participating in your daily routine is helpful for your physical, emotional, and mental well-being.
-Incorporating physical exercise (e.g., going for a walk, yoga, stretching) into your daily routine can improve mood, sleep, energy, and motivation.
+Participating in your daily routine is helpful for your physical, emotional and mental well-being.
+Incorporating physical movement (e.g. going for a walk, yoga, stretching) into your daily routine can improve mood, sleep, energy and motivation.

 It’s important to make time for things that are fun and matter to you during your daily routine.
-Prioritizing fun and relaxation time along with medical cares, chores and homework can help keep you balanced and motivated and fight against burn out.
+Prioritizing fun and relaxation time along with medical care, chores and homework can help keep you balanced and motivated and fight against burnout.

 Set daily goals for yourself

-Setting 1 to 2 daily goals can increase confidence and feelings of success.
-Our daily goals are something you would like to achieve by the end of the day.
-A goal is anything we actively direct our efforts toward and can be as ambitious as you want.
+Setting one to two daily goals can increase confidence and feelings of success.
+A goal can be as ambitious or as simple as you need it to be.

-Daily goals require effort, hard work, and determination.
-In order to set yourself up for success, your goals should be SMART – Specific (clearly identify a goal), Measurable (make sure you can track your progress towards achieving the goal), Achievable (goals should be reasonable and realistic), Relevant (goal should be important to you), Time-Bound (goal needs to have a deadline – specify time frame when you will achieve the goal.
+Daily goals require effort, hard work and determination.
+In order to set yourself up for success, your goals should be SMART: Specific (clearly identify a goal); Measurable (make sure you can track your progress towards achieving the goal); Achievable (goals should be reasonable and realistic); Relevant (goal should be important to you); Time-Bound (it needs to have a deadline – specify time frame when you will achieve the goal).
 Here’s an evidence-based formula for goal-setting.

-For ideas and examples of SMART daily goals for children and teens, see 15 SMART Goals Examples for Kids in 2023 (developgoodhabits.com).
+For ideas and examples of SMART daily goals for kids and teens, see 15 SMART Goals Examples for Kids in 2023 (developgoodhabits.com).

 Distinguish yourself from your illness

-Language is our primary way of communicating information to others and ourselves.
-Even subtle language has the power to invoke empowerment vs. guilt/shame in a person.
-Empowered individuals are more likely to make healthy lifestyle choices and commit to behavior change.
+Language is our primary way of talking to others and ourselves.
+The language we use has the power to make us feel empowered or shamed.
+Empowered people are more likely to make good choices.

-Distinguishing yourself from your illness by how you think and talk about yourself is a healthy and effective strategy to address unhelpful or unpleasant thoughts and feelings.
+Seeing yourself as separate from your illness is a good way to address negative thoughts and feelings.
 For example, instead of thinking “I am a sick person” you can think “I am a person with a condition”.

-Another evidence-based way to distinguish yourself from your illness is by identifying and focusing on your personal strengths and abilities.
-Personal strengths can be internal (e.g., optimism, hope, self‐esteem), external (e.g., supportive family and friends, trustworthy and supportive medical team providers, neighborhood community), and self-management (e.g., being active, planning and prioritizing, reducing stress, goal setting, seeking knowledge and help).
+Another evidence-based way to distinguish yourself from your illness is by naming and focusing on your personal abilities.
+Types of personal strengths include internal (e.g. optimism, hope, self‐esteem); external (e.g. supportive family and friends, trustworthy medical team, nice neighbors); and self-management (e.g. being active, planning, reducing stress, goal setting, seeking knowledge and help).

 Learn more about CHOC’s Pediatric Mental Health Services